Journalist, NZ Herald

 - Political Science

-Every day it's a new story for Hawke's Bay Today reporter, Sam Hurley.
-From appearing in a court room to being at the scene of a crime, there is never a dull moment in the life of a journalist and "that's the beauty of it", says Sam, who credits his career success on his degree from Waikato.
+There is never a dull moment in the life of a journalist and "that's the beauty of it", says Sam, who credits his career success to his Bachelor of Arts degree from Waikato.

 "Without my degree, I wouldn't have the job I do today.
 The career opportunities I have been lucky enough to have, in a cut throat and extremely competitive industry, are a direct result of my studies."